cgreenhalgh/opensharingtoolkit/docs/mirageonandroid.md

 Has cmd script but unclear if used/needed.

 Socket sub-directory has Makefile which uses cmd (duplicate of top-level) to configure/build/install.
 Optionally set PREFIX.
-Has META.in (conjecture: used by cmd), _tags and _vars.
+Has META.in (conjecture: used by cmd), `_tags` and `_vars`.
 Has duplicate myocamlbuild.ml.
 Socket has no native code (relies on standard Unix module).

 Direct sub-directory ditto.